 - If no one is inside, stay out and let the equipment burn.
 Unless there is a victim in danger or your incident commander instructs you otherwise, let it burn, and do not enter.

-- Even a small fire in a vault can create an atmosphere immediately dangerous to life and health.
+- Even a small fire in a vault can create an IDLH atmosphere.
 Make sure to test the air for hazards, such as flammable and toxic gases.
-Assess the potential for gas migration, then isolate and evacuate affected areas, and eliminate spark hazards.
+Assess the potential for gas migration, then isolate and evacuate affected areas and eliminate spark hazards.

 - Do NOT open vaults or remove manhole covers.
 Doing so may make an already flammable atmosphere become explosive by adding oxygen to it.
-And manhole covers can be charged with electrical voltage.
+In addition, manhole covers can be charged with electrical voltage.